joshiemoore/snakeware/snake_games/README.md

     pygame.display.Info().current_h
 )
 ```
-and write your game such that it accounts for these varying screen dimensions
+You should write your game so that it handles these varying screen dimensions
 gracefully.

 * Your game must have a way for the user to immediately exit and return to